 Then, in order to protect itself from irritation,

-and layers of nacre, mineral by which is fashioned
+and layers of nacre, a mineral from which is fashioned

 its internal shell.

-The grain of sand gains a fine coat, what performs
+The grain of sand gains a fine coat, which produces

 on unexpected days and by unexpected intruders.

-Perhaps by a similar way we have made our pearls:
+Perhaps in a similar way we have made our pearls:

 –memorable statues, symphonies and sonnets–